ProvableHQ/welcome/documentation/leo/03_language.md

 Arrays only support constant accesses (the index must be a constant value).
 The accessor value must be a constant integer.

 Arrays can contain primitive data types, structs, or arrays.
-Structs and Records can also contain Arrays.
+Structs and records can also contain arrays.

 Arrays can be iterated over using a for loop.